Alluxio/alluxio/docs/en/core-services/Caching.md

 The old eviction policies are now removed and Alluxio provided implementations are replaced with appropriate annotation policies.
 Configuring old Alluxio evictors will cause worker startup failure with `java.lang.ClassNotFoundException`.
 Also, **the old watermark based configuration is no longer usable**.
-Using previous configuration options are ineffective:
+Using previous configuration options is ineffective:
 - `alluxio.worker.tieredstore.levelX.watermark.low.ratio`
 - `alluxio.worker.tieredstore.levelX.watermark.high.ratio`